Avalara/candidate-project-ui/README.md

 **Step 2**

-Using the provided code, build out a working UI that matches `Tax Calulator design.png`.
+Starting with the provided code, build out a working UI that matches `Tax Calulator design.png`.
 You'll need to use two dependencies:
 - Data from the AvaTax [TaxRatesByAddress](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint.
 You need to use Basic or Bearer authentication
 - [Avalara's design system](https://s-docs.assets.avalara.com) for UI elements